Looking for habits to improve your parenting? Don’t set large goals. Use small, actionable habits that, over time, will help you improve.

 My family gathers for each meal we’re home, and it’s become one of our most treasured traditions.
 Even when the kids snack, they know to eat at the dining tab.e

 Many parents prefer to feed their child at 5pm, then take their dinners much later, around 8pm.
 That’s understandable—I did this too for a little bit, especially with young infants.
-But if you can, try to eat at the same time.
-Even if you spoon-feed your infant, you can alternate with your meals as well.
+Eat at the same time, even if you spoon-feed your infant, you can alternate with your meals as well.

 What to avoid?
 Allowing your child to eat meals alone, whether at the dining table, in front of the television, or in her room.
 Make sure at least one adult keeps her company while she eats.